chrislupp/Philote-Python/README.md

 Older versions of this library featured a two-step build process.
 This has since been simplified.
 To install the package run pip:

+    pip install <path/to/Philote-Python>

+or

-    pip install -e .
+    pip install -e <path/to/Philote-Python>

-If you want to install the package without editable mode, you will need to run the two-step process previously described.
-First, run:

-    python utils/compile_proto.py

-followed by:
+for an editable install.
+Note, that <path/to/Philote-Python> is the path to the repository root directory (the one containing pyproject.toml).
+Often, people install packages when located in that directory, making the corresponding
+command:

     pip install .